SomanathanSubramaniyan/Iris-Project/README.md

      - Maximum length and Width: 5.8 cm and 4.4 cm
      - No other flowers have petal length falls below 4.5
-     - No other flowers have petal width falls above 4 s     - Straight line/plane can be drawn to demarcate the setosa flower
+     - No other flowers have petal width falls above 4
+     - Straight line/plane can be drawn to demarcate the setosa flower
    - Virginica:
      - Minimum length and Width: 4.9 cm and 2 cm
      - Maximum length and Width: 7 cm and 3.4 cm